AltspaceVR/helmets/README.md

 The order doesn't matter for where you put the "options" entry.

+# FAQ
+* **Why doesn't my attachPoint work?** Some attachpoints may not be supported by Altspace or just bugged.
+For example, finger ones like "right-pinky" and "right-middle" do not seem to be working right now.
+The workaround is to attach somewhere close like "right-hand" and move + rotate from there.

 # Development
 * Fork this repo
 * Create a Heroku app and link it to your github repo